MuhammadA-C/omscs-gios-cs6200-MultithreadedGetFileClientServer/README.md

 ---
 ### Description

-Goal of project 1 was to become familiar with socket programming and multithreading via the pthreads library
+Goal of project 1 was to become familiar with socket programming and multithreading via the pthreads library.

----
-### Project Parts
+#### Project Parts

 * Warm Up: Simple echo client and server application, and a simple file transfer application
 * Part 1: Implementing the Getfile protocol